 The Dutch P&C market is fairly consolidated.
-The three top P&C insurers have a combined market share of 66%1 (2020: 64%).
-Consolidation has also occurred among the distribution parties and mandated brokers
+In 2022, the three top P&C insurers had a combined market share of 62% (2021: 64%).
+Consolidation has also occurred among the distribution parties and mandated brokers.
+Inflation had a big impact on the P&C market in 2022 and 2023.
+The claims ratio and expense ratio increases led to higher premiums.